1,000+ Opportunities

 Partners include the Buncombe County Partnership for Children, Inc. (project lead), Mountain Area Workforce Development Board, Smart Start of Transylvania County, Children & Family Resource Center of Henderson County, Smart Start Partnership for Children of Henderson County, Madison County Partnership for Children and Families, and Community Action Opportunities, Inc.

-Based on current listing details, eligibility includes: For-profit businesses, including startups and established companies, in North Carolina.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: For-profit businesses, including startups and established companies, in North Carolina.
+Confirm the full requirements in the official notice before applying.